FarronF/limerick-council-meetings/meetings/2017/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West - 12th July 2017.md

 Grants Scheme 2017 stated that 28 applications had been received of which 27 were eligible

-and 10 were recommended for funding as follows:---
+and 10 were recommended for funding as follows:
+---
 5

 **Group/Organisation**